The Secretary of State was asked—

 In places such as Carlisle and south Scotland, we have a substantial amount of cross-border activity, including travel to work.
 Does the Minister agree that it would be far better to have a UK-wide policy on movement rather than having the Scottish Government causing unnecessary confusion, which does not help people in this part of the country?

 As we know, different parts of the United Kingdom are experiencing this pandemic at different rates, so it is right to be flexible and to move at different speeds, as we have seen.
 But will my right hon.
 Friend confirm that he remains fully committed to working constructively with the Scottish Government, so that we can, as he says, get through this crisis together as one United Kingdom?

-Does the Secretary of State agree with Adam Marshall, director general of the British Chambers of Commerce, has said:
+Adam Marshall, director general of the British Chambers of Commerce, has said: